Diversity & Inclusion

 Mount Mary consistently ranks as one of the most diverse campuses in the Midwest region.
 Young women from a myriad of races, ethnicities, cultures, socioeconomic backgrounds, and religious affiliations are represented on campus.

 We have intentionally moved to inclusion over the past several decades.
-The diversity of the university’s student body increased from 12% students of color in 1980 to 49% in the fall of 2016.
+The diversity of the university’s undergraduate student body increased from 12% students of color in 1980 to 52% in the fall of 2017.